Encroachment Survey in Walton County

 Walton County Regulations & Requirements

-Walton County surveys are processed through the Building Department ((850) 892-8157).
-County survey requirements include: Boundary survey required for new construction building permits; Elevation certificate required in SFHA flood zones; As-built survey required for Certificate of Occupancy.
-Walton County contains FEMA flood zones AE, VE, X. Moderate flood hazard area — SFHA zones present along waterways and flood-prone areas.
+Walton County surveys are processed through the Building Department (+1 850 892 8157).
+Survey documentation requirements vary by permit type and jurisdiction — confirm current submittal requirements with the Building Department before filing.
+Walton County contains FEMA flood zones A, X, AE, VE, AO, AH.
+Moderate flood hazard area — SFHA zones present along waterways and flood-prone areas.
 Walton County has a Coastal Construction Control Line (CCCL) that requires additional survey verification for coastal properties.
-Typical residential setbacks in Walton County are 25 ft front, 7.5 ft side, and 20 ft rear.
-South Walton (30A corridor) has separate overlay district; DeFuniak Springs municipal zoning.
-Residential permit fees typically range $600 - $8,000+.
+Residential setback and permit-fee requirements in Walton County are set by zoning district and by each municipality's own land development code — we verify the applicable requirement against the governing code for your parcel.
 Variable; unique coastal dune lakes create localized high water table conditions.

 Coastal Construction Control Line (CCCL): Walton County has a CCCL that requires additional survey verification for properties near the coast.
 A CCCL survey locates this line relative to your property before permitting.